raspberrypi/usbboot/Readme.md

 Creating a secure boot system from scratch can be quite complex.
 The [secure boot tutorial](secure-boot-example/README.md) uses a minimal example OS image to demonstrate how the Raspberry Pi-specific aspects of secure boot work.

 ### Host Setup
-Secure boot require a 2048 bit RSA asymmetric keypair and the Python `pycrytodomex` module to sign the EEPROM config and boot image.
+Secure boot require a 2048 bit RSA asymmetric keypair and the Python `pycrytodomex` module to sign the bootloader EEPROM config and boot image.

 #### Install Python Crypto Support (the pycryptodomex module)
 ```bash